microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     ![runningtop.PNG](../Media/runningtop.PNG)

-    The **KiB Mem** values show physical total, free, and uses memory The **RES** column is the amount of physical memory used by a process like sqlservr
+    The **KiB Mem** values show physical total, free, and used memory.
+    The **RES** column is the amount of physical memory used by a process like sqlservr.

-    top is interactive so type in "q" to quit the program
+    **top** is interactive so type in "q" to quit the program

 8. **iotop** is a utility to monitor I/O statistics per process.
 However, it is not installed by default.
 Run the following command to first install iotop